 Step #6 What Is A Forcing Function?

 We all need a forcing function to spur us forward.
 Forcing functions are expected outcomes that we demand of ourselves.
-They can take various forms, from timelines to “no turning back” options.
-They include the rewards of pleasure and the pain of not getting it done.
+And, they can take various forms, from timelines to “no turning back” options.
+Also, they include the rewards of pleasure and the pain of not getting it done.

-Forcing functions require a delicate balance between too much and too little.
-They must be at a level we can tolerate, and that moves us forward yet enough to put a little stress on us to spur us to act.
+Forcing functions requires a delicate balance between too much and too little.
+So, they must be at a level we can tolerate, and that moves us forward yet enough to put a little stress on us to spur us to act.
 Too much of a forcing function, and we might become frustrated and overwhelmed—allowing us to fall into procrastination.
-Too little of a forcing function, and it won’t be significant enough to move us to action.
+However, too little of a forcing function, and it won’t be significant enough to move us to action.

 Here are a few forcing functions you might try to spur you to act.

 Setting a deadline can be the catalyst to getting that forward momentum going.
-Creating a sense of urgency with a timeline can help you move forward rapidly.
+And, creating a sense of urgency with a timeline can help you move forward rapidly.

 Download Your FREE eCopy Of Rich Life, Wealthy Life